Documentation Index

 7. How to Practice (Your Homework)

 You cannot learn Regex by reading.
-You must do.- Go to Regex101.com.
+You must do.

 - Set the “Flavor” to Golang (Fluent Bit uses a Go-like regex engine usually) or PCRE (Standard).